💻 Technology

 4. 4

-Set up a guest network — Create a separate network for visitors.
-This keeps them off your main network where your personal devices are connected.
+Set up a guest network for visitors — Create a separate Wi-Fi network for guests, smart TVs, and IoT devices.
+This isolates them from your main computers and phones.

 5. 5